Ancient Tree White Moonlight Tea

-Tea Master Zhang Tian’s family from Jingu in Yunnan has been growing and processing Moonlight White Tea and White Moonlight Buds for countless generations.
-Their property is home to a population of “wild” (actually: semi-wild, as they are of wild origin, but are cultivated today) tea trees, the oldest of which is about 800 years old.
-While keeping the exact details of the method a secret from the outside world, the skill required for the delicate handpicking and processing of Moonlight White Tea has been developed and passed on from one generation to another for hundreds of years in the Zhang family.
+Tea Master Zhang Tian’s family from Jingu in Yunnan has been picking and processing wild tea for countless generations.
+Their property hosts a population of natural-grown tea trees, the oldest of these are about 800 years old today.
+The skill required for the delicate handpicking and processing of Moonlight White Tea has been developed and passed on from one generation to another for hundreds of years in the Zhang family.

 White Moonlight Tea has its name on the one side from the buds’ and leaves’ unique shape and color.
 On the one hand, it refers to the distinct crescent shape of the white Moonlight tea bud, making it look like a crescent moon.
 On the other hand, it reflects the characteristic color pattern of the White Moonlight tea leaves.
 These, namely, are white on the top side and black on their back.
 At this, the comparison to the moon, whose one side is lit by the sun, while the other one is dark, is rather obvious.

 Picking and Processing

 The time window for picking Ancient Tree White Moonlight Tea opens during March and April every year.
 This is the time when the tea trees start to sprout their first buds and tender leaves.
 However, even within this period, only the full moon phases are ideal for picking white moonlight tea.
 Because the centuries of experience with cultivating and processing this tea teaches the producer that the tea plant pushes its active ingredients and flavorings into the tips of the branches and thus the youngest buds and top leaves of the plant during full moon with particular force.
 The cool spring temperatures and the resulting slow growth of the tea leaves and buds further contribute to the development of taste and aroma through a particularly high concentration of active ingredients.